Hodges & Figgis, Dawson Street, Dublin - 321

 Mount

-Unframed prints come in a double mount with backing board in a sealed cellophane display bag so that all that is needed is the glass and outer moulding.
+Unframed prints come in a double mount with backing board in a sealed cellophane display bag so that all that is needed is the glass, outer moulding and hanging fixings.

 They can also be shipped with just the protected print itself rolled up in a heavy cardboard tube if preferred.
 Just drop me a message if so.